Majors Ian and Sally McBride - Commanding Officers

 After a few months I sensed that God was speaking to me, but I tried not to take any notice.
 I ignored God’s challenge for 6 months until it got so strong that I could not ignore it any longer.
 I made the decision to give my life and time fully over to Christ as my Lord and Saviour.
 I take great strength and encouragement from the fact that God first loved me and then he chose me - a very ordinary person with all my faults and failings, to serve him here in Belfast.

 In the Salvation Army I have found great comfort and support being around my friends and fellow Christians, I believe my faith has grown and matured over the years.
-I am at present Secretary at The Citadel and enjoy working and serving God in this way.
+I was for many years Secretary at The Citadel and enjoyed working and serving God in this way.
 I also enjoy listening to Christian music and playing in the Band.

 That is all very well and comfortable for me, but what do I do to spread the good news of the gospel?
 For many years I have been interested in maintaining and riding vintage motorcycles.
 Becoming a Christian hasn’t changed that.
 I am chairman of a large and successful vintage club and I ride a 1958 650cc BSA Gold Flash.
 The 275 members are a very mixed crowd of bikers indeed!
 I endeavour to be faithful to Christ in all that I do in the club.